Shady Grove Blacksmith Shop, LLC

 This round horn is called an “inset” horn as if a cone was stuck on the end, but as are all Refflinghaus anvils they are all cast in one piece.

-No smooth transition from main face to round horn, but has 2 square corners next to the round horn.
+No smooth transition from main face to round horn, but again, it has 2 square corners next to the round horn.

 Knife makers/Sawyers Hornless Anvil

-Refflinghaus Anvils originate in kilograms and millimeters.
+- Refflinghaus Anvils originate in kilograms and millimeters.
 The conversion from the metric to the imperial system and manufacturing variables result in the approximate sizes and weights indicated.
-Variations of up to 5% in sizes and weights can be expected, but variations are not typical.
+Variations of up to 5% in sizes and weights can be expected.